 Eschew Tu Quoque and Ad Hominem

 Discovery disputes can get acrimonious.
-When things get testy between litigants, their lawyers too seem to default into the playground tactic of personally attacking their opponent, while at the same time protesting that they’re on the side of the angels.
+When things get testy between litigants, their lawyers also seem to default into the playground tactic of personally attacking their opponent, while at the same time protesting that they’re on the side of the angels.

 Personal attacks in discovery disputes often take the form of tu quoque and ad hominem fallacies.
 The tu quoque fallacy, translated from Latin, means you’re another, and goes something like this: “My client shouldn’t have to produce the discovery because the other party hasn’t produced its discovery.”

 The ad hominem fallacy, translated from Latin, means personal attack, and often takes the form of: “My client shouldn’t have to produce the discovery because the other party lies, cheats, and steals, and, for that matter, its lawyers are dishonest, too.”